Our applications to volunteer are now closed. Please complete an Interest Form to be notified when applications open.

 It takes a team to heal a child, and hospital volunteers are an essential part of that effort.
 Whether playing with children during waiting times, greeting visitors or helping families find their way through the halls, the volunteers at Children’s Hospital of Philadelphia (CHOP) make a difference providing a special human connection that often eases the stress for patients and families going through difficult times.

 CHOP assigns volunteer positions based on the current needs of the hospital along with the volunteer’s availability, interests and skill sets.
 Due to the high interest in CHOP’s volunteer programs, we strive to select compassionate, enthusiastic individuals who are committed to making a difference.

-To qualify for our volunteer program, individuals must be 18 years of age or older.
-We do not accept applications for court ordered community service.
 A submitted application does not guarantee an interview or acceptance into the program.

 For the safety of our patients, we require all volunteers meet the health requirements listed below.
 We offer no exemptions.

 To be considered for the volunteer program applicants will need to complete the Pennsylvania required background clearances for volunteering with children.
 These clearances include, but not limited to: PA Child Abuse, PA Criminal, and FBI fingerprinting.
 These steps will be completed after acceptance into our program.

 We have an array of volunteer opportunities available to support patients, families, visitors, and staff throughout the CHOP network.

 Navigating the large hospital environment can be very stressful for families and visitors.
 Support patients, family members, and visitors through providing a warm, welcoming environment, assistance with wayfinding, and support with gathering wheelchairs.

 Ronald McDonald House